NuroDev/vue-lanyard/README.md

 import type { Data, Activity, ... } from 'vue-lanyard';
 ```

+### ⚠️ Requirements

+Currently this project is built around using [`swrv`](https://docs-swrv.netlify.app/) which relies on [`@vue/composition-api`](https://github.com/vuejs/composition-api).
+As such, Vue 2.x support is currently not functioning, but it is currently in the works.

 ### ❤️ Acknowledgements

  - [Phineas Walton](https://github.com/Phineas/) – Author of lanyard